Mountain

 Friends turned rivals.

-Sia, Lincoln, and Zane were inseparable growing up.
+Sia, Lincoln, and Zane were tight-knit teammates growing up.
 Same club team from 6th through 8th grade.
-Lincoln was the shortest of the three—now he's 6'8".
-Sia was the tallest—now he's the shortest.
+Lincoln was the shortest of the three - now he's 6'8".
+Sia was the tallest - now he's the shortest.
 Nothing about these kids' stories went the way anyone expected.

-Lincoln is the top men's talent to come out of Montana in a long time.
-He sat out the Goat Game—and responded by leading the #1 team in the state and becoming the #1 ranked player in Montana.
-He committed to a D2 program that really believed in him.
-Sia, top 5 in the state in 2-point and 3-point efficiency, leads his team in scoring, shooting, and steals—with fewer minutes than either of his childhood friends.
-Still no offers.
-And Zane, a state champion as a freshman, has been injured the last two state tournaments.
+Lincoln is the top men's talent to come out of Montana in a long time - leading the #1 team in the state and becoming the #1 ranked player in Montana.
+Sia, starting the season fighting for minutes.
+Proving he's a 3-level high efficiency scorer.
+Will colleges take notice?
+And Zane, a state champion as a freshman, has been injured the last two state tournaments, bouncing back in pursuit of bookend state titles.

 Sia Boone